Mystacodon

-Mystacodon is a genus of toothed baleen whale from the Late Eocene Yumaque Formation of the Pisco Basin in southwestern Peru.
+Mystacodon is a genus of toothed baleen whale from the Late Eocene Yumaque Member of Paracas Formation (previously called as Yumaque Formation) of the Pisco Basin in southwestern Peru.
 It is the oldest known baleen whale, and was probably a suction feeder of small prey on the seafloor.

 Taxonomy

 Mystacodon is the oldest known baleen whale, the holotype specimen dating to 36.4 million year ago to the Priabonian of the latest Eocene.
 The holotype, MUSM 1917, comprises the braincase, teeth, the spinal cord excluding the sacral vertebrae, some fin bones, and the left hip bone.
 It was originally classified into its own family, Mystacodontidae, but it was moved to the family Llanocetidae in 2018 alongside Llanocetus–the second-oldest baleen whale–and an undescribed New Zealand specimen OU GS10897.

 The genus name, Mystacodon is said to be derived from ancient Greek mystacos "moustache" and odontos "tooth".
 The proper words in ancient Greek for "moustache" and "tooth" are however μύσταξ (mystax) and ὀδούς (odous).
 The use of the ancient Greek word for "moustache" is a reference to the taxon Mysticeti, the baleen whales, The species name, selenensis comes from Selene, the Greek goddess of the moon, in reference to the locality of the Yumaque Formation it was found in, Playa Media Luna–"Half Moon Beach".